shinigami423/Election_Analysis/README.md

 **example code shown saves the result to the file named election_results.txt**

 ### Results
 When we execute the program, it printed the election results on the terminal saved them on election_analysis.txt.
-Results are as follows in the election_analysis.txt:
+Results are as follows on the terminel and election_analysis.txt in the analysis foler:

 ```text file: analysis/election_analysis.txt